“The Sound of Silence” Lyrics Meaning (Simon & Garfunkel)

 1. “Mad World” by Tears for Fears

 “Mad World” shares the same eerie, melancholic tone, describing a world that feels meaningless and disconnected.
-Much like “The Sound of Silence,” it paints a picture of alienation in a society that keeps moving without real purpose.
+Much like “The Sound of Silence,” it describes alienation in a society that keeps moving without real purpose.

 2. “Losing My Religion” by R.E.M.